Pro-Credit Card PCI Merchants

 If a merchant no longer wishes to accept credit cards, the MDRP must notify Treasury Management via email at email@example.com.
 Any equipment (swipe terminals) no longer used or decommissioned due to PCI non-compliance must be disposed of following the University’s surplus and security policy and standards.
 Be aware an active status account is subject to monthly account maintenance fees by the processor.

 Card Association Rules and Regulations

 VISA, MasterCard, American Express and Discover are the only credit cards that may be accepted.
 Merchants are expected to comply with the rules and regulations set forth by each of the card associations in the processing of credit card payments.
-Each card association’s rules and regulations can be found on their company’s websites, or you can request a copy from Merchant Services.
+Each card association’s rules and regulations can be found on their company’s websites, or you can request a copy from Treasury Management.
 The card associations may impose fines or revoke the privilege of accepting credit cards for not complying with their rules and regulations.
 The following card association rules are noteworthy and must not be violated by a University Merchant: